rei/osbridge/content/slides.md

 title: Open Source Background
 #TODO: Build parent lists, strongify parent list titles
 notes: |
-    - @osbridge, should provide OSS background
+    - Since I'm @osbridge, figured I should tell you a little re: OSS background
     - Long time supporter of OSS
-    - If software exists collectively, at the mercy of no company
+    - Personally, I hate the idea of being at the mercy of a for-profit company
+    - "I say that as I'm presenting from a MacBook..."
-    - Freedom to hack, learn how something works
+    - I love the freedom to hack, learn how something works
     - --
+    - OSL
+    - "How many of you are familiar with the OSL?"
-    - OSL: Lucky to get in
+    - Great org, lucky to get in
-    - Learned more about software engineering than getting a CS degree in college
+    - Learned more about software engineering than getting a CS degree
-    - Principle developer on TouchScreen (kiosk), Ganeti WM (Ganeti virtual machine clusters)
+    - Principle developer on TouchScreen (HTML5, Kiosk), Ganeti Web Manager (Ganeti virtual machine cluster management)
     - --
     - Boeing: Contributed to the internal "OSS culture"
     - Difficult to even consume OSS
-    - OSS Toolkit (provide OSS for employees), GitLab, Innovation Cell
+    - OSS Toolkit (provide OSS for employees)
+    - GitLab (OSS development methodologies)
     - "Though efforts not public, like to think I made a difference for employees"
     - --
     - REI: More freedom